 Some of the things I have needed to forgive myself for include the following:

---being unsuccessful in protecting my little sister from my Dad (I'd already been a victim as incest and took it on as my responsibilty to protect her from incest)
+being unsuccessful in protecting my little sister from my Dad (I'd already been a victim of his incest, and I took it on as my responsibility to protect her from incest--an impossible task)

---ignoring my radar that tries to tell me when a new acquaintance is prone to codependency relationships
+ignoring my radar that tries to tell me when a new acquaintance is prone to violence and/or addiction

 A small business owner feels used when a client knowingly writes a bad check with no funds to back it and then won't pay the money they owe.
 As long as the owner leaves the account open, he will be reminded of the unresolved problem each time he examines his accounting books.
 His aggravation grows as he tries to collect, sending reminder bills and legal paperwork that go unheeded.